NoroffFEU/development-platforms/trpc-case-study.md

 According to the product creator himself, version 9.x should really be viewed as version 1.x, where as the newly released 10.x should be considered version 2.x.

-v 10.x brings in performance improvements as well as quality of life enhancements.
-Some of the changes includes:
+Version 10 brings in performance improvements as well as quality-of-life enhancements.
+Some of the changes include:

 - Simplified backend writing of routers and procedures.
 - Made client calls to backend procedures more easily defined.